Hunger Signals: How to Recognize and Manage Them

 4. Take Your Time While Eating and Remove Distractions

-Using your own biology as a way to connect the dots and understand the difference between true hunger signs versus cravings can be a powerful tool.
+Using your biology to connect the dots and understand the difference between true hunger signs and cravings can be powerful.

 Blood Sugar Is Closely Tied to Your Hunger